All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The SELECT trial[1] enrolled over 17,000 overweight or obese adults without diabetes and demonstrated that semaglutide 2.4 mg reduced major adverse cardiovascular events (heart attack, stroke, cardiovascular death) by 20% compared to placebo.

-For first responders, this finding is transformative.
-It means Wegovy does not just help you lose weight.
+For first responders, this finding is significant.
+It means Wegovy doesn't just help you lose weight.
 It actively protects your heart, regardless of whether you have diabetes.
 This dual benefit makes a compelling case for Wegovy as both a weight management and cardiac risk reduction tool.

 On-Shift Considerations